 The data for the document was created primarily in an .xml file which was then imported into InDesign.

-The EGI Solutions campaign focussed on promoting EGI to potential users across the European Union.
+The EGI Solutions campaign focused on promoting EGI to potential users across the European Union.
 The campaign outlined the benefits of working with EGI and how it could increase potential users productivity and deliver solutions that would benefit their goals.

 Along with the booklet a series of discipline specific posters were also produced to be displayed at relevant seminars and events which would further explain how EGI could benefit target audience goals.
 The posters were aimed at a more general audience as well as industry specific areas of science.